-Accordingly, the assessment of the working level PIs and the review of progress with the strategic directions are considered in two phases: an initial review by the leading organ and an overall review by the IHB (the IHB to be replaced by the Secretary General and the Council when the revised IHO Convention enters into force).
-Together with the assessment of the strategic PIs, these results are then submitted for consideration by the Conference (the Conference to be replaced by the Assembly when the revised IHO Convention enters into force).
-The submission should include a qualitative and, where practicable quantitative, assessment of progress based on the value of the PIs.
+The assessment of the working level PIs and the review of progress in relation to the Strategic Directions are considered in two phases: an initial review by the leading organ and an overall review by the Secretary General and the Council.

+Together with an assessment of the Strategic Pls, the results of the working level Pls are submitted for consideration by the Assembly.
+The submission should include a qualitative and, where practicable, a quantitative assessment of progress based on the value of the Pls.
 It should also include recommendations on management actions to be considered where trends indicate either a lack of progress or a change to an underlying assumption/direction is required.
 In this way the aim can be maintained and evidence of progress monitored/presented.

-The review of the strategic assumptions is prepared by the IHB (the IHB to be replaced by the Secretary General and the Council when the revised IHO Convention enters into force) for consideration by the Conference (the Conference to be replaced by the Assembly when the revised IHO Convention enters into force).
+The review of the strategic assumptions is prepared by the Secretary General and the Council for consideration by the Assembly.
 The submission should include an analysis of the relevance of the strategic assumptions and recommendations on the changes to be considered.